 Image 9 of 11

-In addition to using damp paper towel to get ink off of the front of the squeegee along 1-1, there is a white plastic blade along 2-2 (it faces the squeegees and wipes the ink off them when they are fully-extended, the blade then pivots down and dumps the ink into the pads).
+In addition to using damp paper towel to get ink off of the front of the squeegee along 1-1, there is a white plastic curved blade along 2-2 (it faces the squeegees and wipes the ink off them when they are fully-extended, the blade then pivots down and dumps the ink onto the pads).
 Use damp paper towels to clean this blade too.

 Image 10 of 11

 If you find that the squeegee slider goes smoothly all the way back, and the pad try can be lifted easily, then all may be fixed.
 The pad tray probably won't return to the up position until you plug-in the printer again.
 So be sure all paper towels are removed, and the pads are seated properly, and plug-in the printer.
 The print head will return to the right, and after much moving and rotating, the printer parts will stop moving.
 Un-plug the printer again, slide the print head to the left, and see if the pad tray is in its normal up position as shown here.